Eli Lilly and Company: 1900s

-During the 1970s and 1980s, Eli Lilly and Company underwent a flurry of drug production, including Keflex, an antibiotic, in 1971, Dobutrex, a cardiogenic shock heart drug in 1977, Ceclore, which ultimately became the world's top selling oral antibiotic, in 1979, Eldisine, a leukemia drug, Oraflex, an arthritis drug, and Darvon, an opioid drug used in pain management.
+During the 1970s, Lilly introduced several new pharmaceutical products, including the antibiotic Keflex in 1972, dobutamine, marketed as Dobutrex, in 1977, and the oral antibiotic cefaclor, marketed as Ceclor, in 1979.

 In 1971, to further diversify its product line, Lilly acquired Elizabeth Arden, Inc. for $38 million.
 Although Arden continued to lose money for five years after Lilly acquired it, by 1982, Arden's sales were up 90 percent from 1978, with profits doubling to nearly $30 million.
 In 1987, Lilly sold Arden to Fabergé for $657 million.

 In 1972, Richard Donald Wood became Lilly's president and CEO after the retirement of Burton E. Beck.

 In 1977, Lilly acquired IVAC Corporation, which manufactures vital signs and intravenous fluid infusion monitoring systems.
 The same year, Lilly acquired Cardiac Pacemakers, Inc., a manufacturer of pacemakers for $127 million.
 In 1980, Lilly acquired Physio-Control, a pioneering company in defibrillation.
 Advance Cardiovascular Systems was acquired in 1984 for $85 million in stock.

 Lilly acquired Hybritech in 1986 for $350 million; it was sold to Beckman Coulter in 1995.
 In 1988, it acquired Devices for Vascular Intervention for $50 million, with the potential for up to another $150 million in contingent payments.
 Lilly acquired Pacific Biotech in 1990; it was sold to QuidelOrtho in 1995 for $3.95 million.
 In 1992, Lilly acquired Origin Medsystems, which was developing several devices for use in laparoscopy.
 Heart Rhythm Technologies was acquired in 1992.

-Fluoxetine (Prozac), introduced in 1988, quickly became the company's best-selling product for treatment of depression, but Lilly lost its U.S. patent protection for the product in 2001.
+Fluoxetine (Prozac), introduced in 1988, quickly became the company's best-selling product for treatment of depression, but Lilly lost its US patent protection for the product in 2001.
 Prozac was one of the first therapies in its class to treat clinical depression by blocking the uptake of serotonin within the human brain.

 In 1989, a joint agrochemical venture between Elanco and Dow Chemical created DowElanco.
 In 1997, Lilly sold its 40% share in the company to Dow Chemical for $1.2 billion and the name was changed to Dow AgroSciences.

 In 1991, Vaughn Bryson became president and CEO and Wood became board chairman.
 During Bryson's 20-month tenure as Lilly's president and CEO, the company reported its first quarterly loss as a publicly traded company.

 In 1993, Randall L. Tobias, vice chairman of AT&T Corporation and a Lilly board member, was named Lilly's chairman, president, and CEO, the first president and CEO recruited from outside of the company.

 In 1994, Lilly separated its medical device division.

-In 1994, Lilly acquired PCS Systems, the largest drug benefits health maintenance organization at the time, for $4 billion.
+It also acquired PCS Systems, the largest drug benefits health maintenance organization at the time, for $4 billion.

-Released in 1996, Zyprexa (Olanzapine) (for schizophrenia and bipolar disorder, as well as off-label uses) (see Illegal marketing of Zyprexa) was the company's best selling drug through 2010, when the patent expired.
+Released in 1996, Zyprexa (Olanzapine) (for schizophrenia and bipolar disorder, as well as off-label uses) (see Illegal marketing of Zyprexa) was the company's best-selling drug through 2010, when the patent expired.